Ephigenia/mite-cli/README.md

 ### Update Customer

-This comamnd can update a customer’s name, note, hourly rate and archived state.
+This command can update a customer’s name, note, hourly rate and archived state.

 Archive a single customer